sdr1221121/portfolio/src/data/projects/everyday-dev.md

 This project was developed for the **Database and Web Applications Laboratory** course, where our group was given the task of creating an entire website from scratch—from designing the requirements and defining the actors, to actually building the website.

+The website is a clone of the famous daily.dev website.

-# Technologies and Categories
+# Technologies

 - Laravel
 - HTML
 - JavaScript
-- Tailwind
+- TailwindCSS
 - PostgreSQL

 # What did I do?